 And of course, the debit discounts work with cards from major Uruguay banks.
 Including those we have: one from the bank that “everybody uses” and “every business expects you can use”, and the other from the bank it’s easiest for people who’ve started the residency process to get even if they’re “Americans”, and has some good perks.
 (If you go to a Tienda Inglesa store to open it, not to the bank itself.
 One does not simply walk into Scotiabank and ask for an account as a non-resident.
 That way $50,000 USD minimums and 50 USD/month fees lie, while not getting Tienda Inglesa Puntos.
 Seriously people, stop doing it that way!)

 No, this is not any kind of affiliate marketing – we have no affiliate relationship or marketing deal or any kind of benefit received from suggesting any of those accounts – and you’ll note that we didn’t link to the issuing institutions, to make that point very clear to both you and to Google & Bing.
-One tiny, muy poquito disclosure: we, Lisa Marie Mercer & Mark Mercer, the owner/publishers of The Uruguay Expat Life & Uruguay For Me site network (what this post is a part of), do own a very tiny amount of stock in Canada’s Bank of Nova Scotia, most commonly known as ScotiaBank, owner of ScotiaBank Uruguay.
+One tiny, muy poquito disclosure: we, Lisa Marie Mercer & Mark Mercer, the owner/publishers of The Uruguay Expat Life & Uruguay For Me site network (what this post is a part of), do from time to time own a very tiny amount of stock in Canada’s Bank of Nova Scotia, most commonly known as ScotiaBank, owner of ScotiaBank Uruguay.
+Either directly, or through an ETF or mutual fund, or both.
 So yes, if several thousand of you rush to open Scotia T-I Puntos cards and then go on massive spending binges, next quarter’s dividends may be about 0.0034 fractional Canadian pennies higher.
 And that number, like most financial analysis, came right out of the air, or perhaps a stinkier place!

 Card logos and images are the copyright and in some cases registered trademarks and service marks of their owners and licensors, and we are using them here under Fair Usage rights in the context of reviews.
 And considering I just recommended each of them, I think they won’t mind.
 If you are wondering why none of them are from any kind of US-based traditional bank, and even the ones from brokerages are not from any kind of “Money Center giant bailout bank”, stop wondering.
 We don’t use those, the world nearly blew up financially bad enough!
 Canada did a better job keeping their banks from destroying the world, so that’s why we’re ok with Scotiabank.
 Even though I’m as a customer I’m pissed at their new fees on their other accounts!
 (And as a tiny shareholder, think it’s a dumb move.
 But “dumb” isn’t “evil”, just stupid.)